dekhold/FriendScrobbler/README.md

 # FriendScrobbler for Last.fm

 FriendScrobber is a node.js application that scrobbles songs simultaneously from one Last.fm account to another.
+This app is beyound perfection, feel free to fork and improve it.

 ## How to install